As a general rule, the position of the ball in relation to the goal line is always reviewable by instant replay.

 Miscellaneous

 a.
-The number of players on the field for either team during a live ball.
+The number of players on the field for either team during a live ball, or when there is a flag down for illegal substitution.

 b.
-Clock adjustment and status when a ruling is reviewed and overturned with less than two minutes in the 2nd quarter or with less than two minutes in the 4th quarter.
+Clock adjustment and status when a ruling is reviewed and overturned anytime after the Two-Minute Timeout in the 2nd or 4th quarters.

 c.
-With less than one minute in either half and a replay review results in the on-field ruling being overturned, and the correct ruling would not have stopped the game clock, then the clock will be reset to the time the ball is declared dead by replay.
+After the Two-Minute Timeout in the 2nd or 4th quarters when a replay review results in the on-field ruling being overturned, and the correct ruling would not have stopped the game clock, then the clock will be reset to the time the ball is declared dead by replay.
 The referee will subtract 10 seconds from the game clock and the game clock will start on the referee’s signal.
 Either team may use a team timeout to avoid the runoff.

 d.
 Clock adjustment at the end of any quarter.